-The Group has adopted a Plan comprising the grant of Performance Rights and/or Incentive Options to reward KMP and key employees and contractors for long-term performance of the Company.
-Shareholders approved the new Plan in February 2020.
+The Group has adopted a Plan comprising the grant of Incentive Options and/or Performance Rights to reward KMP and key employees and contractors for long-term performance of the Company.
+Shareholders approved to renew the Plan in November 2022.